sooyeonch/coding-challenge/README.md

 - LastUpdateDate is private
 - For "Organic": 0 = false, 1 = true

-###### Inital Idea:
+###### Initial Idea:

 - Let's display a subset of data in a table and let users click on a row to get the information that is not shown in the table.

 ###### What I planned:

-1. Create a low fideality prototype for the website
+1. Create a low-fidelity prototype for the website
-   - Title, category header, table, search box, buttons to go to a previous/next page
+   - Title, table, search box, buttons to go to a previous/next page
 2. Create a HTML page
 3. Learn and get data from the provided API
 4. Make a function to dynamically add data from the API